larsvilhuber/self-checking-reproducibility/90-multi-software.md

 # Multi-software projects

 Many projects will use multiple softwares, along the lines of "use what is appropriate for specific tasks."
 This may pose particular challenges.
-I showed that a generic `bash` script can handle running multiple softwares in the right sequence, but some researchers may be more comfortable in a main software package, or may not want to incur the additional complication of relying on `bash`, or worse, restricting reproducibility to a particular platform, for instance by choosing `cmd.exe` (`.bat` files) or Powershell scripts.
+[I showed](hands-off-running) that a generic `bash` script can handle running multiple softwares in the right sequence, but some researchers may be more comfortable in a main software package, or may not want to incur the additional complication of relying on `bash`, or worse, restricting reproducibility to a particular platform, for instance by choosing `cmd.exe` (`.bat` files) or Powershell scripts.

 ## System Paths

 In order to call external software from within a statistical programming language, it is necessary to know where, on a system, the software can be found.
 In "Environments", we discussed *search paths*, but in many computing environments, not each piece of software is on that search path.

 However, it is possible to explicitly address this.
-Each software does know where it is installed.
+Some software is aware of its own installation path.

+:::::{tab-set}

-### R
+::::{tab-item}  R

 ```R
 R.home("bin")